openscilab/pymilo/README.md

 This loaded model is exactly the same as the original trained model.

 ### ML streaming
-You can easily serve your ML model from a remote server using `ML Streaming` feature of PyMilo.
+You can easily serve your ML model from a remote server using `ML streaming` feature of PyMilo.

-⚠️ `ML Streaming` feature exists in versions `>=1.0`
+⚠️ `ML streaming` feature exists in versions `>=1.0`

-⚠️ In order to use `ML Streaming` feature, make sure you've installed the `streaming` mode of PyMilo
+⚠️ In order to use `ML streaming` feature, make sure you've installed the `streaming` mode of PyMilo

 #### Server
 Let's assume you are in the remote server and you want to import the exported JSON file and start serving your model!